flutter/flutter/dev/snippets/README.md

 ## Types of code blocks

-There's two kinds of code blocks.
+There are three kinds of code blocks.

-* snippets, which are more or less context-free code snippets that we magically determine how to analyze, and
+* A `snippet`, which is a more or less context-free code snippet that we magically determine how to analyze, and

-* samples, which get placed into a full-fledged application, and can be actually executed inline in the documentation using DartPad.
+* A `dartpad` sample, which gets placed into a full-fledged application, and can be actually executed inline in the documentation on the web page using DartPad.

+* A `sample`, which gets placed into a full-fledged application, but isn't placed into DartPad in the documentation because it doesn't make sense to do so.

+Ideally every sample is a DartPad sample, but some samples don't have any visual representation, and some just don't make sense that way (for example, sample code for setting the notification system UI color on Android won't do anything on the web).

 ### Snippet Tool